Chinese startup Infervision emerges from stealth with an AI tool for diagnosing lung cancer

 The problem is especially acute for radiologists, he said.

-Kuan was pursuing a dual doctoral degree at the University of Chicago in economics and politics in 2012 when he was first introduced to the machine learning technology that would become Infervision.
+Kuan was pursuing a dual doctoral degree in economics and politics at the University of Chicago in 2012 when he was first introduced to the machine learning technology that would become Infervision.

 Along with a group of other Chinese friends, Kuan said he became interested in deep learning and the prospects and applications of artificial intelligence.
 But the idea for Infervision didn’t crystallize until Kuan gave a lecture on his computer vision and deep learning interests in China two years ago.

 The response he received from radiologists in the country, who saw an opportunity for machine learning to improve the diagnosis of cancer in the thousands of patients languishing in Chinese hospitals, struck a chord in Kuan.
-He dropped out of his doctoral program, moved to China, and began working on Infervision.
+He dropped out of his doctoral program, moved to China and began working on Infervision.

-Fast forward two years and the company, which is backed by investors including China’s leading venture capital firm, Sequoia Capital China, is one of the headliners of the GPU Tech Conference sponsored by chip manufacturer Nvidia later today.
+Fast-forward two years and the company, which is backed by investors including China’s leading venture capital firm, Sequoia Capital China, is one of the headliners of the GPU Tech Conference sponsored by chip manufacturer Nvidia later today.

 The company is taking advantage of a digital infrastructure that’s been in place in Chinese hospitals since the SARS outbreak in 2003.
-Using training data from images stored in digital health records in China and coupling them with data the company’s technology is collecting in real-time from its deployment in 20 hospitals around China (including Peking Union Medical College Hospital and Shanghai Changzheng Hospital).
+It is using training data from images stored in digital health records in China and coupling them with data the company’s technology is collecting in real time from its deployment in 20 hospitals around China (including Peking Union Medical College Hospital and Shanghai Changzheng Hospital).

-Infervision is also working with GE Healthcare, Cisco, and Nvidia to develop and refine its technology.
+Infervision is also working with GE Healthcare, Cisco and Nvidia to develop and refine its technology.
 The company has processed roughly 100,000 CT scans and 100,000 x-rays since its initial installation last year.

-Infervision installs its software on-premise at hospitals and updates its image recognition and diagnostics tools based on the data coming in form its training hospitals, Kuan said.
+Infervision installs its software on-premise at hospitals and updates its image recognition and diagnostics tools based on the data coming in from its training hospitals, Kuan said.

 Training procedures are divided into two separate components, according to Kuan.
 The first is the the actual training system, where annotated data is collected from radiologists and incorporated into the company’s training data.
 Then an updated version of the software (including the latest training data) is distributed to the network of hospitals.